HelOWeen/ewa-selfdb-update/Readme.md

 Background: if you keep reusing the same database over and over, the file size will eventually grow although the size of the data itself is about the same.
 This is due to how database engines handle deletions.
-The data is not actually deleted, but the space in the file is marked as _"Here' free space to use, if size permits!"_.
+The data is not actually deleted, but the space in the file is marked as _"Here's free space to use, if size permits!"_.
 Reusing the same database results in tables with old data being deleted and recreated with new data.
 As the new data not always fits perfectly in those empty gaps, 'lil "wholes" appear over time and grow in number, resulting in an increased file size.
 Compressing the database gets rid off those "wholes".

 _(For the experts out there: yeah I know, that's oversimplified ...)_

+Off topic: contrary to what its name suggests, this tool _isn't_ restricted to EWA/EVE Online _(with the exception of the "Autoincrement version ..." thing, of course)_, but can be used for *any* data export - provided you figure out the correct ADO connection strings and column data type mappings.

 ### Importing the new update into EWA (local version)
 OK, with the steps above, we've created a new EWA database update.
 Now we just need to "feed" it